The Cartels and Leniency Review: Saudi Arabia

 The New Law defines an economic concentration as '[a]ny act that results in the total or partial transfer of ownership of assets, rights, equity, shares, or obligations of an entity to another, or the joining of two or more administrations in a joint administration, in accordance with the rules and standards set by the Regulations'.
 Entities seeking to participate in an economic concentration transaction must inform GAC at least 90 days before completion if the total annual sales value of the entities seeking to participate in the economic concentration exceeds the amount determined by the Competition Regulations.9 In response, GAC will issue a resolution either approving (or subject to conditional approval) or refusing the transaction.10 These entities may not complete the procedures of economic concentration unless (1) notified of the approval by GAC in writing; and (2) 90 days have elapsed from the date of the notice without being notified of either the approval by GAC or the refusal of the Board, in writing.

 GAC may, upon examining anticompetitive practices (whether explicitly or implicitly), consider one or more of the following:

 - the percentage and market shares of vendors or purchases affected by the practice;

-- the time period during which the practice occurred;
+- the period during which the practice occurred;

-- price or volume deviation in the commodity in comparison to the expected levels in the absence of such practice;
+- the price or volume deviation in the commodity compared with the expected levels in the absence of the practice;

-- the impact of the practice on the prices, quantities, outputs, quality, diversity, or innovation of commodities compared to the expected levels in the absence of such practice;
+- the impact of the practice on the prices, quantities, output, quality, diversity or innovation of commodities compared with the expected levels in the absence of the practice;

 - impact on consumer interests;